D. Douglas Dent timber falling instructional films, 1966 and 1977

 Content DescriptionReturn to Top

-This collection contains 11 timber falling training films created and produced by Douglas Dent.
+This collection contains 11 timber falling training films, ten of which were created and produced and directed by D. Douglas Dent.
 The films were purchased by Champion International for training purposes.
 The films are all 16mm, on 400 foot reels, and in color with sound.

 Use of the CollectionReturn to Top